-Here are some important things to keep in mind about these benefits:
+Important things to keep in mind about these benefits:

 - We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
 Prior approval/autorizations must be renewed periodically. - Certain drugs require our prior approval.
-Please refer to the prescription drug formulary available on our website at www.cdphp.com. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+Please refer to the prescription drug formulary available on our website at www.cdphp.com. - Federal Law prevents the pharmacy from accepting unused medications. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.